scalar-labs/scalardl-emulator/README.md

 # Scalar DL Emulator

-Scalar DL Emulator is an interactive command line interface to run Scalar DL on a mutable in-memory ledger.
+Scalar DL Emulator is an interactive command line interface to run Scalar DL on a local mutable in-memory ledger.
 The emulator may be used to quickly and easily test Scalar DL contracts.
 It does, however, lack any of the tamper-evident features found in the actual Scalar DL.

 ## Run the tests and generate an executable